- Tools and Safety

-Most structure challenges require a Structure Tester and weights:
+Most (but not all) Engineering challenges require a Structure Tester and weights:

 - Instructions on how to build a Tester

 - The Tester and weights do NOT count against the team's budget as specified in the Challenge.

 - The team does NOT need to build the Tester themselves:

 - It is NOT interference for the Team Manager or another adult to construct the Tester.